cati-neuroimaging/deidentification/README.md

 [![Python tests](https://github.com/cati-neuroimaging/deidentification/actions/workflows/python-package.yml/badge.svg)](https://github.com/cati-neuroimaging/deidentification/actions/workflows/python-package.yml)

-Tool to remove metadata allowing to identify a subject from DICOM images used in neuroimaging research.
-Can anonymize dicom files or archives of dicoms.
+Tool to remove metadata allowing to directly identify a subject from DICOM images used in neuroimaging research.
+Can anonymize DICOM files or archives of DICOM files.
-Deidentification is based on DICOM Standard deinfinition, based on Supplement 142.
-This Supplement has evolved among time, and this tool aims to use last version of this standard.
+Deidentification is based on the last version of [Supplement 142](ftp://medical.nema.org/medical/dicom/final/sup142_ft.pdf) of the DICOM standard.

-According to this standard :
+According to this standard:

 - Public Tags are allowed except a list of identifying Tags
 - Private Tags are removed except a list of safe Tags containing data about acquisition